Not to be confused with :

 Two sulfur-substituted Petasins were also discovered in Butterbur, S-Petasin and Iso-S-Petasin.

-Two Furano-sesquiterpenoids (or more strictly Furano-Eremophilanes) echo the structures of the Petasols, but are more poisonous on account of the furan ring which is easily broken.
+Two Furano-sesquiterpenoids (or more strictly Furano-Eremophilanes) echo the structures of the Petasols, but are more poisonous on account of the fused furan ring (the five-membered heterocyclic ring with an embedded oxygen atom) which is easily broken.

 An Eremophilane Lactone found in Butterbur.
 Notice the similarity to the two Furano-Eromophilanes above, but with the major difference being that the ring oxygen has been replaced by a nitrogen atom, meaning that this one is an alkaloid.